Webinar series and networking event, co-hosted with the Glasgow Refugee, Asylum and Migration Network (GRAMNet), March-May 2023.

 The COVID-19 pandemic illustrated the need for universal health care and the fragility of national health systems.
 This series of four webinars and one online networking event is organised by MMB and University of Glasgow’s GRAMNet and will reflect on access to health care for migrants, refugees and those seeking asylum.
 Starting from different disciplinary standpoints, the speakers offer empirical and theoretical work exploring the relations between health and migration and the role of migration systems in the production of health inequalities.
 We will end the series with a (fun!) online networking event.

 Details of the webinars and networking event below.

 Webinar 1 – Health: a key component of mobility justice

 Wednesday 29th March, 1-2pm.

 With Nicola Burns, Karolina Follis and Luca Follis.
-Further information and link to register here.
+Further information here.

 Webinar 2 – Exploring the mental health and psychosocial experiences of asylum seekers, refugees and undocumented migrants in the post migration context.